Herbert S. Washer

 New York, NY 10005

-Herb Washer is the Co-Chair of Cahill’s Executive Committee and Chair of the Firm’s Litigation Department.
+Herb Washer is the Chair of Cahill’s Executive Committee.
 For more than three decades, the world’s leading financial firms have turned to Herb when faced with their most formidable and complex legal matters.

 Areas of focus